-- hello.cu is a CUDA version of Hello, world!; - hello_cpu.sh compiles and runs hello.cu using the CPU; - hello_cpu.sh.e12345 is an error file from hello_cpu.sh; - hello_cpu.sh.o12345 is an output file from hello_cpu.sh; - hello_gpu.sh compiles and runs hello.cu using the GPU; - hello_gpu.sh.e12345 is an error file form hello_gpu.sh; - hello_gpu.sh.o12345 is an output file form hello_gpu.sh;
+- hello.cu is a CUDA version of Hello, world!; - hello_cpu.sh compiles and runs hello.cu using the CPU; - hello_cpu.sh.e12345 is an error file from hello_cpu.sh; - hello_cpu.sh.o12345 is an output file from hello_cpu.sh; - hello_gpu.sh compiles and runs hello.cu using the GPU; - hello_gpu.sh.e12345 is an error file from hello_gpu.sh; - hello_qpu.sh.o12345 is an output file from hello_gpu.sh;

-Note that in most cases, the "error file" is printing one or two pointless warnings of no interest to us.
+In most cases, the "error file" is printing one or two pointless warnings of no interest to us.
 (Unfortunately, this encourages us to ignore the error file, when its very purpose is to provide prominent warnings.)